Allianz Football League Div. 2: Cork 1-31 Kildare 2-19. Up next vs Louth next weekend

 The nine-point winning margin neither reflect Cork's performance or, indeed Kildare’s fightback in the final quarter.

-With Cork coasting with a 14 points lead with 50 minutes gone, Jack Robinson's 51st minute goal began the fightback 1-26 to 2-12, but Cork added 4 consecutive points in as many mintures to lead by 15 after 56 minutes.
+With Cork coasting with a 14 points lead with 50 minutes gone, Jack Robinson's 51st minute goal began the fightback 1-26 to 2-12, but Cork added 4 consecutive points in as many minutes to lead by 15 after 56 minutes.

-A measure of Cork's dominance was that they led at half time by 1-22 to 1-06 ahead, which included eight wind assisted two-pointers; 1-19 of their first half total from play.
+A measure of Cork's dominance was that they led at half time by 1-22 to 1-06 ahead, which included eight wind-assisted two-pointers; 1-19 of their first half total from play.

 Kildare's first half goal was by Brendan Gibbons